ImageMagick/Usage-Markdown/filter/index.md

 The classic way of checking if a resize will produce aliasing problems, is by minifying a [Rings Image](rings_sm_orig.gif) (see right).
 This image will often show Moiré effects when any form of resize is applied at any scale.
-Web browsers in particular show such Moiré effects when displaying such an image due to the use of a ultra fast (but often poor) resizing technique.
+Web browsers in particular show such Moiré effects when displaying such an image due to the use of an ultra fast (but often poor) resizing technique.

 Here I show the 'rings' image resized using the strongly aliasing "`-sample`" operator, the block averaging "`-scale`" operator and the normal default "`-resize`".